ices-eg/wg_WGEEL/Misc/data_call_2022/IE.md

 ## Annex 2
 1 series updated; 13 new data series added; 4 and 10 new values to group metrics;
-update grp metrics error need to come back;
+update grp metrics error need to come back- 3 and 9 new group metrics updated;
 9,380, 23631 values entered into new individual metrics

 ## Annex 3
-2 new data series row, 55 dataseries updated; new group metrics 1 and 10 update grp metrics error  'empty gr_id stops' new individual metrics; 31796 and 104553
+2 new data series row, 55 dataseries updated; new group metrics 1 and 10 update grp metrics error  'empty gr_id stops'; 2 and 9 new group metrics updated new individual metrics; 31796 and 104553

 ## Annex 4